Liberian national transitional government: September 1994: Akosombo Agreement

 On November 21, 1994, Ghanaian president Rawlings invited all seven Liberian factions to peace talks at Burma Camp barracks in Accra.
 The peace talks were sponsored by ECOWAS, UN and United States.
 On December 21, 1994, the Akosombo Accord signatories (Bowen of AFL, Taylor of NPFL, Kromah of ULIMO-K) were joined by 4 other factions in signing the 'Accra Clarification of the Akosombo Accord'.
 Francois Massaquoi signed on behalf of LDF, George Boley on behalf of LPC, Tom Woewiyu on behalf of NPFL-CRC and Roosevelt Johnson on behalf of ULIMO-J. Baryogar Junius, representative of the Liberian National Conference, signed on behalf of civil society.
 Per the Accra Clarification the seats in the Council of State would be divided as follows; 1 seat for NPFL, 1 seat for ULIMO-K, 1 seat for the Coalition Forces (alliance of AFL, NPFL-CRC, LDF, LPC, ULIMO-J), 1 seat for the Liberian National Conference and 1 seat allocated to chief Tamba Tailor, a respected traditional chief of the Kisi Chiefdom in Lofa County.
 Chief Tailor, over 90 years old, would become the new Council of State chairman.
 The Accra Clarification was never implemented.
 The new Council of State was supposed to coordinate disarmament of factions and reorganize the armed forces together with ECOMOG, and prepare for national elections in November 1995.
 This Council of State was supposed to be installed on January 14, 1995, following a planned December 28, 1994, ceasefire.
 But the installation was never happened.
-Fighting in Liberia continued, and the factions factions failed to agree on nominations of Council of State members.
+Fighting in Liberia continued, and the factions failed to agree on nominations of Council of State members.